Study Abroad Program Overview

 Take advantage of the unique opportunities of this quarter-long program in Monteverde, a rural community of Costa Ricans and North Americans who share a bicultural and bilingual lifestyle in a growing eco-tourism area.
 Located between seasonally dry Pacific slopes to the west and the tropical rain forest of the Atlantic slope to the east, the area's unique contrasting wet and dry forests present extraordinary opportunities to study plant-animal interactions, ecology, and natural history.

 You will also visit marine habitats and lowland environments.
 Two of the larger reserves include the Monteverde Cloud Forest Reserve and the Bosque Eterno de los Niños, which together provide a habitat and protection to more than 3,000 species of plants and a variety of animal species including spider monkeys, quetzales, mountain lions, and tapirs.
 Strenuous hiking and rustic living conditions contribute to the rewarding nature of this program.

 Because of Monteverde's rich biological attributes, the area is the target of strong conservation efforts.
-It attracts biologists from around the world, many of whom serve as guest lecturers and resources for EAP.
+It attracts biologists from around the world, many of whom serve as guest lecturers and resources for UCEAP.